TheTypoMaster/gray.net.au/posts/new-beginnings.rst

 However, as they say, all good things must come to an end and for me, the good times dried up over a year ago.
-I have persisted in trying to rekindle that spark, but the reality is became my work/life balance was more a "work=life" equation.
+I have persisted in trying to rekindle that spark, but the reality became my work/life balance was more a "work=life" equation.
 I was spending progressively less time with my wonderful family, and even less time with my friends or indulging in activities I value and derive a lot of pleasure from, such as SCUBA diving.
 So I made a tough